 Here are a few great reasons to make a cover letter:

-- Clarify any questions: Use a cover letter to address any employment gaps or career changes positively, offering context that your resume cannot.
+- Clarify any questions.
+Use a cover letter to address any employment gaps or career changes in a positive light, offering context that your resume cannot.

-5 Things to Leave Off Of Your Canadian Resume
+5 Things to Leave Off Your Canadian Resume

 Before we wrap up, let's talk about what shouldn't be included on your resume.